ngx-builders/ngx-pwa-offline/README.md

 ## Angular support

-This lib supports Angular >= 6.
+This lib follows Angular LTS support, ie. Angular >= 7 at the moment.

-The lib doesn't support Angular 5 and below.

 This module supports [AoT pre-compiling](https://angular.io/guide/aot-compiler) and Ivy.